Why energy prices are so high right now

-Gas production has also been in decline in The Netherlands’ Groningen field – Europe’s largest gas field –, and is due to completely end in 2022, eight years earlier than planned, because of the risk of earthquakes in the region caused by production drilling.
+Gas production has been in decline in The Netherlands’ Groningen field – Europe’s largest – and is due to come to a complete end this year, eight years earlier than planned, because of the risk of earthquakes in the region caused by drilling.

 “This has made supply more vulnerable to the sorts of exceptional circumstances that we see today.
 At the same time, governments have not been pursuing strong enough policies to scale up clean energy sources and technologies to fill the gap.”